Quizlet logo in blue.

 TESTING OUR SOLUTION

-Validating the study experience through think-aloud usability tests with 4 students.
+I took the project a step further by validating the redesigned study experience through moderated think-aloud usability tests with 4 students.

-I tested our first prototype with several students to see whether the redesigned learning experience felt intuitive, motivating, and easy to navigate.
-Students were asked to complete several key tasks: generating and taking a test, reviewing progress insights, joining a multiplayer game, starting a pomodoro timer, and using the mind map feature.
+After building the prototype, I tested the redesigned experience with 4 students.
+Participants were asked to complete several key tasks: generating and taking a test, reviewing progress insights, joining a multiplayer game, starting a pomodoro timer, and using the mind map feature.

-Key testing insights: multiplayer mode lacked visibility and control and AI feedback was difficult to scan for participants
+The concept was promising, but the multiplayer mode flow was confusing and AI feedback was difficult to scan for participants.

 Click on the laptop to interact!